rexq57/serialize/README.md

 using namespace serialize;

-class cbox : public Serializable
+class cboxsub : public Serializable
 {
 public:
     int a;